Duck Hunting in Colorado

 Federal Duck Stamp

-OK, so Colorado doesn’t come to mind as a top waterfowling destination.
-But it’s a seriously good place to hunt ducks in the classic Western styles.
+So maybe Colorado doesn't come to mind as a top waterfowling destination.
+But it's a seriously good place to hunt ducks in the classic Western style.
 More on that later, because we need to start somewhere else: geese.

-Here’s the rare state where hunters shoot more honkers (and white geese) than ducks some years.
-That’s a rarity and a testament to the ever-improving Canada goose habitat along the Front Range.
+Here's the rare state where hunters shoot almost as many or more honkers and white geese as ducks many years.
+That's a rarity and a testament to the ever-improving Canada goose habitat along the Front Range.
 With plenty of water, grass and grain fields, geese are doing fine here — and so are hunters.

 Other locations where limits of ducks can be found, and that have an ample supply of public ground and far less hunting pressure, include the Arkansas River drainage in the southeast and the Inter-Mountain region of South Park and the San Luis Valley.